QTM 350 - Data Science Computing

 • u: Unique, it filters out the duplicate entries in the output

-• Think it’s difficult to memorize what the individual letters stand for?
+• Think it’s difficult to memorise what the individual letters stand for?
 You’re totally right!

 Syntax